cs414-byte-mechanics/cs414-f19-001-ByteMechanics/ClientServerCommFormats.md

 An `Action` object will be sent by a client whenever a player wants to perform an action such as registering, logging in, inviting another player, moving a piece on the board, etc...

 An `Update` object will be sent by the server whenever the server is responding to a client's action.
-These are things like updating the game board, sending the client their acount information, etc...
+These are things like updating the Game board, sending the client their acount information, etc...

 A  `ServerError` object will be sent by the server whenever there is an error on the server side.
 These are things like the player attempted to perform an invalid set of moves, the login information was incorrect, etc...